MicrosoftDocs/architecture-center/docs/reference-architectures/ai/end-to-end-smart-factory-content.md

 1. Azure Machine Learning uses the dataset in the Premium data cache to train the model, validate the trained model's performance, score it against the newly trained model, and register the model into the Azure Machine Learning registry.

-1. The model orchestration pipeline reviews the performance of the newly trained ML model and determines if it's better than previous models.
+1. The Azure Pipelines model orchestrator reviews the performance of the newly trained ML model and determines if it's better than previous models.
 If the new model performs better, the pipeline downloads the model from Azure Machine Learning and builds a new version of the ML inferencing module to publish in Azure Container Registry.

 1. When a new ML inferencing module is ready, Azure Pipelines deploys the module container from Container Registry to the IoT Edge module in IoT Hub.